Guysteeleperkins/mental-health-gsp/README.md

 ## Overview

 ### Purpose
-The purpose of this project, Mental Health Awareness, is to create an easy to naviagte and appealing website to create a positive user experience which in turn will make it as easy as possible for everyone, espeically beginners, to access imformation on mental health, recognising common issues and manage stress.
+The purpose of this project, Mental Health Awareness, is to create an easy to naviagte and appealing website to create a positive user experience which in turn will make it as easy as possible for everyone, espeically beginners, to access information on mental health, recognising common issues and manage stress.

 **Guidance:** Begin filling out this section during Phase 1: Ideation & Initial Setup.
 Clearly articulate the main goal of your project, what it aims to achieve, and how it will provide value to your target audience.